Healing Hints for When Love Fades

 Posted Jun 29, 2015

-Chances are, if you are breathing, you’ve had some heartache, maybe a lot of heartache.
+Chances are, if you are breathing, you’ve had some heartache, maybe a lot.
 There is good research which shows that living with heartache can actually damage your heart, as well as make getting through daily life an ordeal.

 When does heartache begin?
 When does a couple start falling out of love?